i3lab-uex/phd_andy_code/python_application/README.md

-# [Thesis Title]

-This project contains the code projects for the thesis titled "[Thesis Title]".
-The code is organized into the following directories, each one corresponding to a different project nature:

-- `probe` - Contains the Eclipse EMF project with the `probe.ecore` metamodel and its graphical clas diagram visualization `probe.aird` and its model xml instance file `probe/model/PROBE_coronacases_optimization.xmi`.

-- `probe_code_generation` - Contains the Acceleo code generation project with the code transformations in the mtl file `probe_code_generation/src/probe_Acceleo_code_generation/main/generate.mtl`.
+# Python Application for PROBE Project

-- `python_application` - Contains the Python application that uses the generated code from Acceleo and the static one.
+This project contains the Python application that uses the generated code from the Acceleo project.
 The main script is located at `python_application/probe_demo.py`.

 ## 1. Requirements

-### 1.1 Requirements for the EMF and Acceleo projects:

-- Eclipse IDE with EMF and Acceleo plugins installed.

-### 1.2 Requirements for the Python application:

 - Python 3.10
 - Cuda 12.1.0